Lecture 3: Data munging

 a column that should be numeric

-MD_EARN_WNE_P10 — median earnings 10 years after enrollment
+MD_EARN_WNE_P10 — median earnings, 10 years after entry (working and not enrolled)

 dtype: str